 A: Buying ski equipment can be a little daunting for people.
 Make sure you have some questions to ask and don’t feel like somebody’s going to think you’re an idiot or not cool for wanting to learn more about what’s out there to help you have a blast out on the hill. —Atomic

-A: If an on-snow demo is possible, it is definitely a good idea try before you buy.
-This will help give the confidence that your purchase will be right for you, your ability and the terrain you ski. —K2
+A: If an on-snow demo is possible, it is definitely a good idea to try before you buy.
+This will help give them confidence that your purchase will be right for you, your ability, and the terrain you ski. —K2

 A: Spending some money on a quality learning program to help elevate you to the next level is the best investment. —Elan